satyamx/meetbot/README.md

 `./ubuntu.sh`

-Note that you need to be in the first meetbot directory before running these scripts as they are path dependent.
+Note that you need to be in the parent meetbot directory before running these scripts as they are path dependent.
 Running `./meetbot/ubuntu.sh` will throw errors.

 #### Other Linux distributions